praw-dev/praw/docs/getting_started/quick_start.rst

 Prerequisites
 -------------

-:Python Knowledge: You need to know at least a little Python to use PRAW; it's
+:Python Knowledge: You need to know at least a little Python to use PRAW; it's a Python wrapper
-                   a Python wrapper after all.
-PRAW supports `Python 2.7`_, and `Python 3.3 to 3.6`_.
+                   after all.
+PRAW supports `Python 3.5+`_.
 If you are stuck on a problem, `/r/learnpython`_ is a great place to ask for help.

 :Reddit Knowledge: A basic understanding of how `reddit.com`_ works is a